krz/qsort/README.md

 qsort
 =====

-my implementation of the qsort algorithm in C, python and haskell
+my implementation of the qsort algorithm in C and haskell